edmundss/select42/README.md

 Select42 is a Vue.js component that replicates the functionality of Select2 without the need for jQuery.
 It provides a customizable and user-friendly dropdown for selecting options.
 The component is built with Vue.js and does not have any external dependencies other than Vue itself.

+DISCLAIMER: This is my first NPM package. developed for my specific needs.
+Use at your own risk.
+No support.
+May require bootstrap 5.

 ## Installation
 You can install the Select42 component using npm:
 ```